Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Methodology

-The proposed channel mixing module has the following advantages: \begin{enumerate} \item It downsamples the fused modality to 3 channels, which can take advantage of the large pre-trained backbone, allowing the AU detection model be fed with different modalities. \item It increases the difficulty of the self-supervised learning task so that the network focus on both spatial and channel information. \item The encoder is guided by the reconstruction task to learn the most relevant latent feature for both two modalities, resulting in an effective and robust representation. \end{enumerate}
+The proposed channel mixing module has the following advantages: \begin{enumerate} \item It downsamples the fused modality to 3 channels, which can take advantage of the large pre-trained parameters on Imagenet, allowing the AU detection model to potentially accept all modalities as input. \item It increases the difficulty of the reconstruction task so that the network focuses on both spatial and channel information. \item The encoder is guided by the reconstruction task to learn the most relevant latent feature for all three modalities, resulting in an effective and robust multimodal representation. \end{enumerate}